Liam-Deacon/CLEED/doc/manual/part-1/ch02-leed-pattern.rst

  expression inside the brackets must be greater or equal to zero.
 With increasing electron energy the number of LEED spots increases while the polar emission angle with respect to the surface normal, :math:`\theta = \arctan(k_{\parallel}/k_\perp)`, decreases for each spot except for the specular spot (0,0) whose position does not change.

-Figure TODO (PDF p13) shows examples of common surface unit cells and the corresponding LEED patterns.
+..
+TODO:: Figure (PDF p13)
+   shows examples of common surface unit cells and the corresponding LEED patterns.

 In many cases (adsorption, reconstruction) the periodicity at the surface is larger than it is expected for a bulk-truncated surface of the given crystal which leads to additional